The Hidden Uncertainty in a Neural Networks Activations: Experiments

 \section{Experiments}

-While there exists no ground truth for uncertainty, we follow the approach of other works~\cite{Gal2016-vm,lakshminarayanan2017simple,malinin2018predictive} and examine epistemic uncertainty over input transformations and distributional shifts and aleatoric uncertainty via the correlation with the network's predictive performance on in-distribution data.
-Section \ref{experiments:image_classification} investigates the behaviour of uncertainties extracted from the output-conditional density depending on the depth of the representations on image classification.
-Section \ref{experiments:regression} validates this approach for the task of regression on a toy dataset.
-Furthermore, we refer to the supplementary material for experiments using very large neural networks for semantic segmentation and depth regression.
+While there exists no ground truth for uncertainty, we follow the approach of other works~\cite{gal2016dropout,lakshminarayanan2017simple,malinin2018predictive} and examine epistemic uncertainty over input transformations and distributional shifts and aleatoric uncertainty via the correlation with the network's predictive performance on in-distribution data.
+We first investigate the behaviour of uncertainties extracted from the output-conditional density over varying depth of the representations on image classification.
+We then validate this approach for the task of regression on a toy dataset and finally investigate whether additional training losses can improve the extracted uncertainty.
+We refer to the supplementary material for additional experiments with semantic segmentation and depth regression, as well as all experimental details and parameters.

-The goal of this section is twofold.
-Section \ref{experiments:quality_of_uncertainty_depending_on_depth} analyses the estimated epistemic uncertainty from latent representations of varying depth, when leaving the training data distribution in small discrete steps using additive Gaussian noise and rotations.
-We expect epistemic uncertainty to correlate with model generalization, which is the observed behaviour of established methods such as MC Dropout \cite{gal2016dropout} and Deep Ensembles \cite{lakshminarayanan2017simple}.
-We chose to compare with these methods due to their popularity and scalability.
-Furthermore, we investigate the calibration of aleatoric uncertainty on the training data distribution.
-Then, section \ref{experiments:ood_performance_epistemic} examines the \ac{ood} performance of the epistemic uncertainty.

-For both experiments, we train a multilayer perceptron (FCNet) consisting of fully-connected layers and ReLU activations on MNIST \cite{lecun1998gradient} and FashionMNIST \cite{xiao2017fashion} and ResNet 18 \cite{he2016deep} (resnet) on CIFAR10 \cite{krizhevsky2009learning} and SVHN \cite{netzer2011reading}.
-We use the same architectures in the basis for MC Dropout and Deep Ensembles.
-After training the above networks, we extract intermediate activations directly after affine layers of varying depth and estimate the output-conditional density of these latent representations.
-Since the hidden representations of resnet - especially the ones of shallow layers - are very high dimensional, we reduce their dimensionality to 512 using \ac{pca} (see section \ref{theory:pitfalls}).
-We visualize the quality of the reulsting fit for different layers in the supplementary material, where we also report all experimental details.